Earnest private student loan can give borrowers more opportunity and flexibility to pay for school.

 You will need to reside in a state that Earnest lends in.
 That means any (including the District of Columbia) except for Nevada.
 If you are not a U.S. citizen or possess a 10-year Permanent Resident Card, you will need to have a cosigner who is.

 Co-signer must be the age of majority in your state of residence.
 That means the threshold of adulthood as viewed by law.
 You (primary borrower) are required to have a social security number.

 Your school is a Title IV, not-for-profit 4 year institution and you are pursuing a bachelor’s or graduate degree there.
 Enrollment must be full time with a minimum loan amount of $1000 (unless specified by your state of residence).

 - Interest-only payment: Just pay the interest while in school

 - Fixed $25 payment: pay only $25/month while in school

-- Principle & interest payment: Pay the entire cost of the loan payments while in school each month after its disbursed.
+- Full principal & interest payment (available for co-signed loans only): Pay the entire cost of the loan payments while in school and following graduation

 - Military deferment: Yes

 - 9-month grace period